-r guments х A flowSet or flowFrame. stain A character scalar giving the flow parameter for which to compute the separation. alpha A tuning parameter that controls the location of the split point between the two populations.
+stain A character scalar giving the flow parameter for which to compute the separation. alpha A tuning parameter that controls the location of the split point between the two populations.
 This has to be a numeric in the range [0,1], where values closer to 0 will shift the split point closer to the negative population and values closer to 1 will shift towards the positive population.
 Additionally, the value of alpha can be "min", in which case the split point will be selected as the area of lowest local density between the two populations. sd For the case where there is only a single population, the algorithm falls back to esitmating the mode of this population and a robust measure of the variance of it distribution.
 The sd tuning parameter controls how far away from the mode the split point is set. plot Create a plot of the results of the computation. borderQuant Usualy the instrument is set up in a way that the positive population is somewhere on the high end of the measurement range and the negative population is on the low end.
 This parameter allows to disregard populations with mean values in the extreme quantiles of the data range.
-It's value should be in the range [0,1]. absolute Logical controling whether to classify a population (positive or negative) relative optimal and the bulk of the data is on one end of the theoretical range.

-Logical controling whether to classify a population (positive or negative) relative to the theoretical measurment range of the instrument or the actual range of the data.
+It's value should be in the range [0,1]. absolute Logical controlling whether to classify a population (positive or negative) relative to the theoretical measurment range of the instrument or the actual range of the data.
 This can be set to TRUE if the alignment of the measurment range is not filterId Character, the name assigned to the resulting filter.

-Create a range gate that includes the positive (TRUE) or the negative (FALSE) positive population.
+positive Create a range gate that includes the positive (TRUE) or the negative (FALSE)